aphorise/hashicorp.vault_forwarded-for/README.md

 # // ON LOCAL-MACHINE - try VAULT STATUS
 VAULT_ADDR=http://192.168.178.176:8200 vault status ;
-  # // ^^ get a response - when we should NOT.
+  # // ^^ shoould NOT get response

-# // ON LOCAL-MACHINE - try LB Address via browser & also you get a response:
+# // ON LOCAL-MACHINE - try LB Address via browser & should get a response:
 http://192.168.178.199  # OPEN IN BROWSER
 ```